Episcopal Diocese of Rochester

 The Episcopal Diocese of Rochester, like all members of the Episcopal Church, employs a shared model of governance in which our bishop, elected and appointed clergy, and laity work together to discern God's plan for us in the region.
 Our vision is Joy in Christ, a way of life; our mission is to grow and develop congregations spiritually, numerically, and in missional leadership.
 We practice this through radical hospitality, thoughtful engagement, and passionate spirituality.
 Read more about us...

 As chief executive of the Episcopal Diocese of Rochester, the Rt.
-Rev. Stephen Lane is responsible for guiding the Diocese towards its mission and vision.
+Rev. Kara Wagner Sherer guides the Diocese toward its mission and vision.
 The bishop also serves as pastor to all clergy of the Diocese and shares, along with other judicatory heads, in seeing to the spiritual well-being of all people in the region.
-As a member of the House of Bishops, Bishop Lane participates actively in the leadership of the Episcopal Church.
+As a member of the House of Bishops, Bishop Sherer participates actively in the leadership of the Episcopal Church.

 Annual Legislature: Diocesan Convention